Heroes of Wrestling: Jake Roberts incident

 In an effort to salvage the match, promoter Bill Stone decided on the fly to combine the main events into one tag team event and sent Bundy to team with Neidhart and Yokozuna to team with Roberts.
 Stone then sent a member of the production crew, Michael Henry, to ringside to consult with the wrestlers.
 There was no finish planned for this match, as none of the wrestlers involved was willing to take a fall; Bundy and Yokozuna had even had it written into their contracts that they could not be pinned or submit.

 Bundy pinned Roberts by hitting him with a splash after Roberts had staggered and fallen around the ring several times, despite Roberts not being the legal man in the ring.
 Yokozuna and Henry attempted to salvage the event and Roberts' reputation by trying to goad Roberts into attacking Henry, making his behavior appear scripted.
 Roberts was too inebriated to realize what was happening and remained oblivious to Yokozuna and Henry's attacks.
 Yokozuna then hit a Samoan drop on Henry to make the entire series of events appear scripted; while Yokozuna attacked Henry, Roberts began to disrobe in the middle of the ring and the producers cut the feed immediately thereafter.

-Roberts' promo twenty years later would become the subject of his future professional wrestling storylines.
-In 2019, Roberts, by now having been sober as a result of Diamond Dallas Page and other wrestlers' work (and ironically the only wrestler from the disastrous main event still alive after the deaths of the other participants), played off the promo at AEW All Out, where in Road to All Out promos, he played a card dealer dealing cards to female wrestlers in the battle royale match, billed as a "Casino Battle Royale," where wrestlers arrive based on which suit of cards they have delivered to them.
+In 2019, Roberts played the role of a card dealer in promotional material for the Casino Battle Royale match at AEW All Out, alluding to his Heroes of Wrestling appearance.
+He had completed a drug rehabilitation program with the help of fellow wrestler Diamond Dallas Page five years earlier.